Rob Burch (footballer): Coaching career

 On 21 June 2019, Fulham announced Burch as their new goalkeeping coach having previously held coaching roles with Tottenham Hotspur and The Football Association.
+On 27 June 2023, Tottenham announced Burch as their new First Team Goalkeeping Coach under newly appointed head coach Ange Postecoglou, starting from 1 July 2023.
+Burch left the club in July 2025.

 International career

 Burch is a former England Under-20 keeper.

 Personal life

 Robert Burch grew up in West Camel with his parents Keith and Barbara, as well as his older sister Fran.
 He attended Countess Gytha Primary School in Queen Camel.
 After primary school Rob attended Ansford Community School in Ansford, which is now known as Ansford Academy.

 Burch proposed to his girlfriend on the This Morning television programme on 14 February 2008.
 She is a producer on the show, and he surprised her backstage with a little help from Fern Britton The couple were married in 2009.